vee1e/vee1e/README.md

 <br>
 \> currently i'm a gsoc contributor [@mandiant](http://github.com/mandiant), working on malware analysis tools.
 <br>
-\> looking for roles in appsec, devsecops, and vapt
+\> i'm also open for roles in appsec, devsecops, and VAPT.

 <a href="https://discord.com/users/755266671270166581" target="_blank">discord</a> | <a href="https://lverma.com/resume" target="_blank">resume/cv</a> | <a href="https://x.com/veelesec" target="_blank">twitter</a>